itsjavi/itsjavi/README.md

 - [StoryLite](https://itsjavi.com/storylite/): a very lightweight alternative to StoryBook for React.
 Currently paused, but I will get back to it next.
 - a [CSS Grid Playground](https://itsjavi.com/css-grid-playground/)
 - a photo library classifier and organizer called [Mediatidy](https://github.com/itsjavi/mediatidy-python) using Python and Tensorflow (but I also wrote a [Go version](https://github.com/itsjavi/mediatidy)).
-- A (WIP) framework called Pizza
 - ... and [many more](https://github.com/itsjavi?tab=repositories&q=&type=source)!

-### Creating a Full-Stack Framework
-I am not very happy about the current state of the frontend in the last years (2021-2024), so I am also interested in creating a full-stack framework that could make Next.js blush, heavily relying on modern web standards (rather than reinventing or ovewritting them), supporting SSG, SSR, Pre-rendering and HTML streaming, and also supporting any cloud platform (CloudFlare, AWS, Vercel, Azure, etc.) so devs don't get vendor-locked/trapped.

-I am currently in a research phase, studying the techniques others are using (Next, Astro, Remix, Vike, Lume, Honox), but I will be happy to join efforts with other devs, specially those with experience in meta framework internals and Rust (or similar).

-More coming soon in https://github.com/pizzajsdev

 ## Open for Hiring